‘It felt embarrassing’: Lesbians are delaying coming out because of harmful stereotypes

 Pippa says: “A lot of people made me think that I couldn’t be sure that I was gay, especially because I’d had a boyfriend before.
 I didn’t really know how to talk to people about it, because the word lesbian is so tied to sex and pornography that it always feels like calling yourself ‘lesbian’ is the same as sharing details about your sex life.”

 ‘I felt like calling myself a lesbian would take away my femininity’

-Georgia, 21, didn’t call herself ‘lesbian’ for about four months after coming out, as she didn’t want to be seen as masculine.
+Sarah, 21, didn’t call herself ‘lesbian’ for about four months after coming out, as she didn’t want to be seen as masculine.
 “I felt like calling myself a lesbian would take away my femininity from the perception of other people,” she says.
 “I thought people wouldn’t see me as a woman for liking other women.

 “Growing up it felt like it was like ‘lipstick lesbian’ vs ‘butch’ and I knew I wasn’t ‘lipstick’.
 I knew butch lesbians always found it harder being accepted as they stood out more, and I didn’t want to stand out.”

 Oxford student Mara, 20, came out as bisexual at 15, lesbian at 17, and non-binary at 19.
 At school Mara experienced the word “lesbian” being used as an insult and viewed with “disgust”.
 People would also feel like they could assume things about Mara and ask them intrusive questions.